Simulation of the Far-Infrared Polarimetry Approach Envisioned for the PRIMA Mission: Polarization Map Reconstruction

 \subsection{Overview}

-The functional requirement of PPI is to make spatially resolved maps of Stokes $I$, $Q$, and $U$ (total and linearly-polarized intensity) in multiple far-infrared bands.
-Like past far-IR/(sub)mm missions that use scanning to map the sky \citep[e.g.,][]{Griffin2010,Poglitsch2010,Tauber2010}, PPI senses intensity by recording the change in power absorbed in each detector as its far-field beam is swept across the observational target.
+The functional requirement of PPI is to make spatially resolved maps of Stokes $I$, $Q$, and $U$ (total and linearly-polarized intensity) in multiple FIR bands.
+Like past far-IR/(sub)mm missions that use scanning to map the sky (e.g., \citenum{Griffin2010,Poglitsch2010,Tauber2010}), PPI senses intensity by recording the change in power absorbed in each detector as its far-field beam is swept across the observational target.
 For polarization-sensitive detectors such as in PPI, the three Stokes parameters $I$, $Q$, and $U$ contribute to the observed signal, so a single scan with a single detector is not sufficient to uniquely distinguish the terms.
 At a minimum, three scans with detector(s) oriented at three well-separated polarization angles are required.
 In practice, PPI covers each pixel in the target mapping region with highly redundant measurements; in that region, $I$, $Q$, and $U$ are well determined, and many measurements are used to average down photon and detector noise.
 Below, we describe a least-squares approach to combining the measurements to generate spatial maps of $I$, $Q$, and $U$.

-The Kinetic Inductance Detectors (KIDs) in PPI do not have a clear reference to the (hypothetical) case of zero input radiation power, similar to the situation for bolometers \citep[e.g.,][]{SPIRE2016}.
+PPI KIDs do not have a clear reference to the (hypothetical) case of zero input radiation power, similar to the situation for bolometers (e.g., \citenum{SPIRE2016}).
 The KID signal resides on an electronic ``baseline'' which is not of astrophysical interest but must be removed to generate sensitive maps.
 The detector baselines are independent and large, so an important role of the map maker is to ``destripe'' the maps by adjusting the subtracted baselines to minimize the variance of the redundant measurements.
 Destriping is most effective when scans are ``crosslinked,'' utilizing multiple directions crossing at $\gtrsim 30^\circ$ angles.
 Due to the nonzero baselines for zero input power, PPI measures only {\em relative} $I$, $Q$, and $U$ over the mapped area, and a post-processing step is needed to set the absolute additive flux density reference, typically using the edge of the mapped area.